If you followed along with the HTTP series, you are ready now to embark on a journey of HTTP security. And a journey it will be, I promise 🙂

-So, how do client and server establish a secure connection?
+So, how do the client and the server establish a secure connection?

 Before the real, encrypted communication between the client and server starts, they perform what is called the “TLS handshake”.

-Here is how it works (very simplified, additional links below).
+Here is how TLS handshake works (very simplified, additional links below).

 The encrypted communication starts after the connection is established.